mlcommons/tiny/benchmark/runner/README.md

    - Open **PowerShell** as an **administrator** and retry the test.
 3. **Ensure no other application is using the device ports** –
    - If another process has locked the ports, the above fixes will not work.
 This can often happen if you have a terminal (e.g. PuTTY) connected for debug purposes.

+### Error: SerialException
+The full text of this error (at least on a Mac) is : "Exception has occurred: SerialException device reports readiness to read but returned no data (device disconnected or multiple access on port?)".
+It is typically caused by having a serial terminal (e.g. putty, picocom) open on the power manager.

 ---